 B.C. has some of the most restrictive legislation and regulations in the country on the private keeping of exotic animals.
-Those that pose the most risk to public health and safety have been designated as Controlled Alien Species under provincial legislation after high-profile human injuries and death.
+These changes came about after high-profile human injuries and death.

 The B.C.
 Wildlife Act’s Controlled Alien Species (CAS) Regulation controls the possession, breeding, shipping and releasing of certain exotic animals (wild animals not native to B.C.).
 As the provincial government has the responsibility of ensuring public safety, the exotic animals listed in the regulation reflect only those who pose a serious risk to human health or safety.

 Those exotic animals on the CAS list living in B.C. before 2009 may have been allowed to stay in the province under specific permit conditions, but no new animals could be imported or bred after the new law was enacted.
-Accredited zoos, research institutions, film companies and rescue centres must be permitted to keep any CAS species.
+Accredited zoos, research institutions, film companies and rescue centres must be permitted to keep any CAS.

 What species are illegal to keep as pets in B.C.?